Blueprint-Finance/concrete-docs/docs/fees.md

 - **Cancellation Fee**: Set to zero, allowing users to cancel services early without penalty.
 - **Deposit, Maintenance, and Withdrawal Fees**: Applied in traditional finance settings but waived in Concrete Earn, maximizing returns for liquidity providers.

-## 1. Concrete Lite: Your Affordable, Set-and-Forget Protection
+## 1. Concrete Lite: Free Set-and-Forget Protection

 Concrete Lite offers foreclosure protection with zero activation cost, so you get peace of mind without spending a penny upfront.
+This feature is included automatically with borrowing.
+It provides a basic level of protection by foreclosing loans to prevent liquidation without requiring the user to take further action.

 The foreclosure fee is clarified to be the same for all assets.
 If you ever face foreclosure, Concrete Lite’s fee is 3.5%—significantly lower than typical liquidation penalties of 5% or more.
 This means more savings in the long run and a safeguard to keep your assets safe.

 **Why Concrete Lite?**
-- **Zero Activation Cost**: Get foreclosure protection from the start, free of charge.
+- **Zero Activation Cost**: It automatically triggers protection by using a flash loan when necessary, requiring no upfront cost or intervention from the user.
 - **Lower Penalties**: Pay only a 3.5% foreclosure fee if liquidation becomes necessary, compared to the 5%+ standard on other platforms.
 - **Set-and-Forget Security**: With Concrete Lite, you can relax knowing your assets have an affordable safety net.